Global Bonds Sell Off, Deepening Losses -- Update

-Investors around the world sold government bonds anew Thursday, as anxiety deepened that central banks are moving toward reducing support from monetary policy.
+Investors around the world sold government bonds anew Thursday, as anxiety deepened that central banks are moving toward reducing stimulus efforts that have supported debt markets.

 Continue Reading Below

-The yield on the benchmark U.S. 10-year Treasury note, a bedrock for global finance, settled at 2.369%, compared with 2.334% Wednesday.
-It marked the yield's highest closing level since May 11.
+The yield on the U.S. 10-year Treasury note settled at 2.369%, compared with 2.334% Wednesday.
+That marked the yield's highest closing level since May 11.

-Driving Thursday's selling in the bond market was the minutes from the European Central Bank's recent policy meeting.
-The release showed ECB policy makers discussed how to signal their increasing confidence in the eurozone economy at their June policy meeting, and considered dropping a pledge to accelerate their massive bond-buying program.
+A key factor driving the selling has been investors' concerns over possible shifts in monetary policy throughout the developed world, triggered by hawkish signals from the European Central Bank, the Bank of England and the Bank of Canada last week.

-The weeklong price declines broke the calm tone in the bond market that had persisted for months, highlighting investors' vulnerabilities to a sudden shift in sentiment.
+Some of Thursday's moves came after the release of minutes from the ECB's recent policy meeting.
+Those showed ECB officials in June discussed how to signal their increasing confidence in the eurozone economy and considered dropping a pledge to accelerate their massive bond-buying program.
+That came after the Federal Reserve's minutes Wednesday afternoon suggested U.S. policy makers may start paring back the central bank's large bondholdings in coming months.

 Continue Reading Below